TEJAS-creator/Machine-Learning/Sci-kit learn/readme.md

 ## 📂 Contents

-- **Classification**: Implementations of classification algorithms such as Logistic Regression, Support Vector Machines, and Random Forests.
+- **Classification**: Implementations of classification algorithms such as Logistic Regression and Random Forests.
 - **Regression**: Projects demonstrating regression techniques like Linear Regression and Decision Trees.
 - **Clustering**: Example of clustering methods including K-Means
 - **Dimensionality Reduction**: Applications of PCA